LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/unit-testing-in-action.rst

 #.
 Write tests
 #.
 Fix any bugs found while testing

-The rest of the chapter focuses on a programming technique that allows you to completly *eliminate* the third step, by reversing the order of the first two:
+The rest of the chapter focuses on a programming technique that allows you to completely *eliminate* the third step, by reversing the order of the first two:

 #.
 Write tests
 #.
 Write code

-As you will soon learn, writing your tests *before* writing your code is a great way to enhance your programming efficiency and quality.
+As you will soon learn, writing your tests *before* the code is a great way to enhance your programming efficiency and quality.